John Gibbon: Early life

-Gibbon was born in the Holmesburg section of Philadelphia, Pennsylvania, the fourth child of ten born to Dr. John Heysham Gibbons and Catharine Lardner Gibbons.
+Gibbon was born in the Holmesburg section of Philadelphia, Pennsylvania, the fourth child of 10 born to Dr. John Heysham Gibbons and Catharine Lardner Gibbons.
 He was the brother of Lardner Gibbon, publisher of Exploration of the Valley of the Amazon.
-When Gibbon was nearly 11 years old the family moved near Charlotte, North Carolina, after his father took a position as chief assayer at the U.S. Mint.
+When Gibbon was nearly 11 years old, the family moved near Charlotte, North Carolina, after his father took a position as chief assayer at the U.S. Mint.

 He graduated from the United States Military Academy in 1847 and was commissioned a brevet second lieutenant in the 3rd U.S. Artillery.
 He served in the Mexican–American War without seeing combat, attempted to keep the peace between Seminoles and settlers in south Florida, and taught artillery tactics at West Point, where he wrote The Artillerist's Manual in 1859.

-The manual was a highly scientific treatise on gunnery and was used by both sides in the Civil War.
+The manual was a highly scientific treatise on gunnery used by both sides in the Civil War.
 In 1855, Gibbon married Francis "Fannie" North Moale.
-They had four children: Frances Moale Gibbon, Catharine "Katy" Lardner Gibbon, John Gibbon, Jr. (died a few days after being born) and John S. Gibbon.
+They had four children: Frances Moale Gibbon, Catharine "Katy" Lardner Gibbon, John Gibbon Jr, and John S. Gibbon.

 Civil War

 When the Civil War began, Gibbon was serving as a captain of Battery B, 4th U.S. Artillery at Camp Floyd in Utah.
-Although his father owned slaves and several of his family members (three brothers, two brothers-in-law and his cousin J. Johnston Pettigrew) served in the Confederate military, Gibbon remained loyal to the Union.
+Although his family owned slaves and several of his family members (three brothers, two brothers-in-law, and his cousin J. Johnston Pettigrew) served in the Confederate military, Gibbon remained loyal to the Union.

 Upon arrival in Washington, Gibbon, still in command of the 4th U.S. Artillery, became chief of artillery for Maj.
 Gen. Irvin McDowell.
 In 1862, he was appointed brigadier general of volunteers and commanded the brigade of westerners known as King's Wisconsin Brigade.
 Gibbon quickly set about drilling his troops and improving their appearance, ordering them to wear white leggings and distinctive, black, 1858 regular army, Hardee hats.
-Their famous hats earned them the nickname, "The Black Hat Brigade".
+Their famous hats earned them the nickname "The Black Hat Brigade".
 Soldiers in his brigade despised the white leggings.
 While still in camp in Washington D.C., Gibbon awoke one morning to find his horse dressed in the leggings.
 He led the brigade into action against the famous Confederate Stonewall Brigade at the Battle of Brawner's Farm, a prelude to the Second Battle of Bull Run.

 He was in command of the brigade during their strong uphill charge at the Battle of South Mountain, where Maj.
-Gen. Joseph Hooker exclaimed that the men "fought like iron".
+Gen. George B. McClellan exclaimed that the men "fought like iron".
 From then on, the brigade was known as the "Iron Brigade".
-Gibbon led the brigade at the Battle of Antietam, where he was forced to take time away from brigade command to personally man an artillery piece in the bloody fighting at the Cornfield.
+Gibbon led the brigade at the Battle of Antietam, where he was forced to take time away from brigade command to personally operate an artillery piece in the bloody fighting at the Cornfield.